nithinphilips/odel/README.rst

          http://localhost:9080/ triPeople-triPeople-triEmployee.txt

 Odel will parse the file name to get the necessary information.
-See `File Naming Convention` below for more details.
+See `File Naming Conventions`_ below for more details.

 The url portion may be shortened to just the server name::

     odel --username=system --password=admin \
          localhost:9080 triPeople-triPeople-triEmployee.txt

 The port can be removed as well.
-See `URL Naming Convention` below for more.
+See `URL Naming Conventions`_ below for more.

 The username and password default to ``system`` and ``admin``, so those can also be omitted (also now is a good time to change that password lest you get